Killer Bean Forever: Video games

 In 2012, a mobile game, Killer Bean: Unleashed, was released for Android and iOS.
 Taking place shortly after Killer Bean Forever, the story follows Killer Bean who is on the run from mercenaries, while hunting the Shadow Agency's top Shadow Bean, Major Firepower.
 In 2021, the game received several updates on Android, the first updating the game to a newer version of Unity to prepare for new levels.
 Then, the game was updated to use 3D models instead of sprites and added the Pixel levels.
 Later updates added new levels and enemies.

 A third-person, open-world shooter game based on Killer Bean was announced in August 2021.
 Lew planned on bringing the game to Windows, MacOS and Linux in 2024, and consoles such as PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S and Nintendo Switch after the game's full release.
-Which has been delayed.
 The game is planned to cost US$20.
 In August 2023, an official trailer was uploaded for the game, announcing a demo and showcasing gameplay of the game.
 The game was expected to launch in early access on Steam in 2024; an extended gameplay trailer was revealed during Summer Game Fest 2024.
+Its Steam early access release was delayed to June 8, 2026, and released the same day.